livewires/you-win/sheets/1-Numbers.md

 As before, we can set object attributes using "dot notation", and giving it the new value.

-Here are some kinds of values:
+Here are some kinds of values: _(These are just examples, don't type them in!)_

   * **Boolean**: either `true` or `false`.

     ```js
-    poop.flipped = true // face the other way
+    foo.flipped = true // face the other way
     ```

   * **Number**: e.g. `123` or `3.14`.